- Should I apply as a first-year student or as a transfer student?

-- What is the College Report?
+- What is a statement of good standing?
 Do I have to submit it?
-Who should fill it out?

 - Will I get credit for all coursework I’ve done at my previous institution(s)?
 Will my AA/Oregon transfer degree automatically transfer?
 How do I transfer with junior standing?

 - When will I find out how my transfer credit will be applied toward graduation requirements?